HHS/syndication/syndication_admin/docs/mediaitems.md

 + Select the Language from the drop-down menu.

-+ Confirm the Active checkbox is checked by default.
++ Confirm Active checkbox is checked by default.

-+ Confirm Visible in Storefront/Not Visible in Storefront checkbox.
++ Confirm Visible in Storefront checkbox is checked by default.

++ Confirm Manually Managed checkbox is checked by default.

 + Optionally, enter the External GUID.
 Note: there is a 255 character limit.